PiyushChauhan-web/Crop-Price-Prediction/README.md

-# Saving the already corrected README content directly to a file for download

-readme_content = """
 # 🌾 Agricultural Crop Price Prediction System

 An interactive machine learning web app that predicts agricultural crop prices across Indian states.
 Designed to support farmers, traders, and policymakers with data-driven insights based on historical prices, environmental factors, and current market trends.